Mitigating the Effects of Non-Identifiability on Inference for Bayesian Neural Networks with Latent Variables: Mitigating Inference Challenges Caused by Model Non-Identifiability

-These properties of the constraints have two implications on the evaluation of NCAI (Section \ref{sec:exp}): (1) quantitatively one should not expect NCAI to minimize both constraints all the way to 0, (2) qualitatively the means of $q_\phi(z | x, y)$, while not independent of $(x, y)$, should still exhibit less dependance than simply having memorized the data.
-In Section \ref{sec:exp}, we show that using NCAI, the constraints are better satisfied than when using vanilla BBB, and as a consequence the learned models generalize better.
+These properties of the constraints mean that in practice, we cannot solve the Lagrangian from Equation \ref{eqn:obj}.
+As such, we instead relax the equality constraints by optimizing Equation \ref{eqn:obj}, for fixed lambdas, selected to maximize validation log-likelihood, as commonly done in the generative modeling literature~\citep{Zhao2018}.
+These properties of the constraints also have two implications on the evaluation of NCAI (Section \ref{sec:exp}): (1) quantitatively one should not expect NCAI to minimize both constraints all the way to 0, (2) qualitatively the means of $q_\phi(z | x, y)$, while not independent of $(x, y)$, should still exhibit less dependence than simply having memorized the data.
+In Section \ref{sec:exp}, we show that using NCAI, the constraints are better satisfied than when using vanilla mean-field VI (MFVI), and as a consequence the learned posterior predictives generalize better.